 A clear dashboard shows you at a glance which of your technicians is available where, and helps you organise your reports and communications easily.
 Upon arrival, the technician checks in by scanning the QR code.
 This is immediately noted in the log.
-Upon departure, the technician checks out and the person who made the report is requested to rate the work done and the completion.
+Upon departure, the technician checks out and the reporter is requested to rate the work done and the completion.

 My film shows how a repair request for a defective boiler in a rented property is received.
-I show the type of problem precisely, the type of boiler, the exact location and how you can contact the person who made the report directly.
+I show the type of problem precisely, the type of boiler, the exact location and how you can contact the reporter directly.

 I connect objects to QR codes and let users report problems easily using their smartphones.

 An object could be anything.
 A building, for example, or a public utility or an underground waste container.